ashejim/C769/_sources/task1.md

 **What are the common reasons for task 1 being returned?**

 1. No instructor signature on the approval form.
 You need to send it to us and get a signature *before* submitting it.
 Both boxes or no boxes are correctly marked on the waiver form. *Mark one and only one box*.
+2. Both or neither box is marked on the waiver form.
+Mark one and only one box.
+See the [waiver form instructions](task1:waiver)

 Note, the waiver form is **only** required if your project is based upon or included restricted information.
 Task 1 *B: Capstone Release Form*, passes automatically if no waiver form is submitted, i.e., the waiver is only needed if it's needed.